-Vol. 31

-The Last Letter

-A Novella by Fiona Lehn
+Vol. 31 The Last Letter A Novella by Fiona Lehn (ISBN: 978-1-933500-86-7)

-(ISBN: 978-1-933500-86-7)

-"This story of a biologist's attempt to stop the advance of a strange and voracious parasite in a protected forest perfectly balances the personal

-and the scientific, working as both a character study and a fascinatingly odd encounter with a foreign ecosystem."

-Jeff Vander Meer, Omnivoracious, December 2011
+"This story of a biologist's attempt to stop the advance of a strange and voracious parasite in a protected forest perfectly balances the personal and the scientific, working as both a character study and a fascinatingly odd encounter with a foreign ecosystem."
+Jeff VanderMeer, Omnivoracious, December 2011 Vol. 32 We Wuz Pushed: On Joanna Russ and Radical Truth-Telling Essay by Brit Mandelo

-Vol. 32

-We Wuz Pushed: On Joanna Russ and Radical Truth-Telling

-Essay by Brit Mandelo

-(ISBN: 78-1-61976-005-9)

-"To speak radical truths unapologetically, ferociously, rudely when necessary - is the central
+"To speak radical truths- unapologetically, ferociously, rudely when necessary - is

-purpose of Joanna Russ's influential body of work," declares Brit Mandelo in her essay on Russ's radical, groundbreaking literary and critical work....
+the central purpose of Joanna Russ's influential body of work," declares Brit Mandelo in her essay on Russ's radical, groundbreaking literary and critical work....
 Russ emerges in Mandelo's essay as a heroic though all-too-human intellectual and artist, one whose angry, brilliant work we cannot afford to ignore or forget.

-Tiptree Award Honor List
+Tiptree (Otherwise) Award Honor List

-Vol 33
+Vol. 33

 The Receptionist and Other Tales

 Poetry by Lesley Wheeler

 (ISBN: 978-1-61976-012-7)

 Edna, the heroine of The Receptionist, is a mother and the receptionist for an academic department.
-The morning after hearing a Voice telling her, "The first revolution: simply to refuse," going through her email in-box, Edna thought
+The morning after hearing a Voice telling her, "The first revolution: simply to refuse," going through her email in-box, Edna

-to check her spam.
+thought to check her spam.
 The message she found there from "nomic Utterance" changed everything.
 "Wheeler's brief novel of misbehavior in academia, subtle and funny, rashly inventive and perfectly realistic, uses all the forgotten powers of metaphor and poetry to make the mundane luminous."

-Ursula K Le Guin

-A Locus recommended book

-Vol. 34

-Birds and Birthdays

-Short Fiction by Christopher Barzak

-(ISBN: 978-1-61976-014-1)
+Ursula K Le Guin A Locus recommended book Vol. 34 Birds and Birthdays Short Fiction by Christopher Barzak their Fantasy offspring and Legendary ancestors presents eight of his stories including "The Lady of Wands," in which a Fey cop tells her story, that appears here for the first time.
+Also original to this book is Bowes' afterword, "A Secret History of Small Books," which traces the path of Fairy Tales as a refuge for women, gay/lesbian writers, and LGBT readers from the 17th century on.

-Remedios Varo, Leonora Carrington, Dorothea Tanning: three of the most interesting painters to flourish in male-dominated Surrealism.
-This is Christopher Barzak's tribute to them: three stories and an essay that enter into a humane surrealism that turns

-away from the unconscious and toward magic.
+Remedios Varo, Leonora Carrington, Dorothea Tanning: three of the most interesting painters to flourish in maledominated Surrealism.
+This is Christopher Barzak's tribute to them: three stories and an essay that enter into a humane surrealism that turns away from the unconscious and toward magic.

 Barzak's stories are huge with the spacious strangeness of worlds where there is always more room for a woman to escape her tormenters, or outgrow an older self.

-Vol. 35

-The Queen, the Cambion, and Seven Others

-Short fiction by Richard Bowes
+Vol. 35 The Queen, the Cambion, and Seven Others Short fiction by Richard Bowes (ISBN: 978-1-61976-028-8) Richard Bowes' book of modern Fairy Tales.

-(ISBN: 978-1-61976-028-8)